Garsonjw/FaceCat/README.md

 ```

 ### Inference
-If you already have a checkpoint, please place it at the corresponding address in the root directory
+If you already have a checkpoint(fas_model_p1_best.pth), please place it at the  in the root directory